SSN 706 Albuquerque

 The Albuquerque started a Refueling Overhaul at the Portsmouth Naval Shipyard on July 1, 2001 and immediately the team of submarine maintenance experts, working closely with Ship's Force personnel, went to work and achieved a fast start.
 The ERO was completed in 22.3 months, which broke previous ERO records.

-USS ALBUQUERQUE (SSN 706) is the second United States Warship to be named after Albuquerque, New Mexico.
+USS ALBUQUERQUE (SSN 706) was the second United States Warship to be named after Albuquerque, New Mexico.
 The first was USCGS ALBUQUERQUE (PF-7), a patrol frigate commissioned in December 1943.During World War II USCGS ALBUQUERQUE served on convoy escort duty in the Aleutian Islands and patrolled the Northern Pacific Ocean and Bering Sea.
 In October of 1950 she again served on patrol and escort duty for the Coast Guard and received three Battle Stars for her service during the Korean War.
 She was decommissioned in February 1953.

 CITY OF ALBUQUERQUE